Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 .. image:: /images/guide/app_commands/todo_group_nested_preview.png
     :width: 400

-Nested group commands can be moved into another class if it ends up being a bit too much to read in one class:
+Nested group commands can be moved out into a separate class if it ends up being a bit too much to read in one level:

 .. code-block:: python